YogiHalagunaki/Data-Science-GenAI-Solutions/Data Analysis Agent (LangGraph)/README.md

 .
-├── example_usage.py # Test script for loading and cleaning sample data ├── data_cleaning_agent.py# Core logic for data cleaning agent ├── .env # Environment variables for Azure OpenAI
-├── cleaned_data.csv # Output file with cleaned data
-└── README.md # This file
+├── example_usage.py # Test script for loading and cleaning sample data ├── data_cleaning_agent.py# Core logic for data cleaning agent ├── .env # Environment variables for Azure OpenAI # not used in the code ├── cleaned_data.csv # Output file with cleaned data └── README.md # This file